 Marriage–well, relationships in general–have numerous ways to fall apart.
 No matter how many people you’ve been involved with, I’m sure you’ve experienced the popular mishaps on some level.

-We can’t always fix those mistakes and poor decisions in the moment, but we can definitely learn from them as we enter newer, healthier relationships.
+We can’t always fix those mistakes and poor decisions at the moment, but we can definitely learn from them as we enter newer, healthier relationships.
 Let’s examine the most common relationship issues, and then how we can learn to avoid or correct them.

 As the years go by and your relationship becomes seasoned, there will likely be a point where your sexual flame will dim.
-There could be a multitude of reasons as to why you or your partners in sex has dwindled, but no matter what the cause is, this decrease in sexual intimacy tends to cause problems.
+There could be a multitude of reasons as to why you or your partners in sex has dwindled, but no matter what the cause is, this decrease in sexual intimacy tends to cause relationship issues.

 In order to avoid such problems, there are a few important things that you should consider:

 - As you spend more and more time with someone, the act of sex becomes predictable.
 In most cases, the more predictable the sex, the less fun it is to have.
 Think about your favorite movie for a second.
 When you first saw it, you were enthralled.
 You watched it over and over again, enjoying every viewing.
 But after 10, 20, or 30 times seeing the same plot line play out, you only pulled it out for special occasions.
 Your sex life is just like that favorite movie.
 So, spice things up.
-Your favorite movie’s plotline is set in stone, the plot line of you and your spouse’s sexual experience can be changed any time you want it to.
+Your favorite movie’s plotline is set in stone, the plot line between you and your spouse’s sexual experience can be changed any time you want it to.
 Get creative, get ambitious, and understand that it’s not the other person’s fault.
 It’s just that, although you enjoy having sex, it’s just the same thing over and over again.
 Try something new today.

 - Your expectations for your sex life may be a bit unrealistic.
 As your sex life loses steam, you likely are replacing more love and appreciation in the void left behind.
 Instead of harping on the lack of sex you’re having, take a moment and be grateful for the person you get to lay your head down next to.